 Here's a short (2.5 minute) video filmed by the CCC describing my social cybersecurity work.
 If you're interested in a more in-depth discussion, here's my 20-minute presentation at USENIX Enigma.
 If you want an even more in-depth discussion, here's my 45-minute job talk.

 I am currently serving as an associate editor for PACM IMWUT.
 I have also served as an associate chair for ACM SIGCHI: this year (2021) I am on the Understanding People subcommittee; previously, I was twice on the Engineering Interactive Systems and Technologies (2019, 2020) subcomittee, and once on the Privacy, Security & Visualization subcommittee (2018).
 I am also on the program committee for USENIX Sec '21.'
 For a full list of my professional service, please refer to my CV.

-My work has won a best paper award at UbiComp, two best paper honorable mentions at CHI (2016, 2017, 2020), a distinguished paper award at SOUPS (2020), and an honorable mention for the NSA's Best Scientific Cybersecurity Paper.
+My work has won a best paper award at UbiComp (2013), three best paper honorable mentions at CHI (2016, 2017, 2020), a distinguished paper award at SOUPS (2020), and an honorable mention for the NSA's Best Scientific Cybersecurity Paper (2014).
 I am a NDSEG fellow, a Qualcomm Innovation Fellow and a NSF EAPSI fellow.
 My work has also been covered by the popular press, including features on The Atlantic, The Huffington Post, Forbes, The Financial Times, Slate and other significant media outlets.
 I am also very fortunate to have been awarded a NSF CRII grant to support my work as a new investigator.
 For a full list of honors and awards, please refer to the corresponding section on this webpage, or to my CV.